codeforboston/cliff-effects/README.md

 ### Git

 Aren't familiar with Git?
 Spend ~15 minutes learning with this [interactive Git tutorial](https://try.github.io/levels/1/challenges/1).
-Note that we'd prefer you don't use `-f` or `--force` if possible, especially with a branch that you have used to create a pull request.
+Don't use -f or --force with branches that you have used to create a pull request.

 More familiar with git, but not as familiar with collaboration?
 See a possible [git workflow](https://github.com/codeforboston/cliff-effects/wiki/Git-Workflow) that could help keep things from getting messy.